- Needs to be at least 18 years old

 - Flexibility in working hours according to the needs of the Centre

 This position is part of the Internal Services Team at the Centre.
-This role is supervised by the Maintenance Manager; these two positions work closely together and make up the Maintenance team.
+This role is supervised by the Maintenance Manager and the Grounds Manager; these three positions work closely together and make up the Internal Services team.

 The line manager for this position is the Internal Services Director.
 The Maintenance Assistant has weekly meetings with the line manager and Maintenance Manager to cover operational matters, and also has regular one-on-one appraisals.